 Walton EMC Named Solar Energy Leader in the Southeast

-MONROE, Ga. – Consumer-owned Walton Electric Membership Corporation (EMC) is leading all Southeast utilities in solar power development, according to a newly published report by the Southern Alliance for Clean Energy (SACE).
+Walton EMC is leading all Southeast utilities in solar power development, according to a newly published report by the Southern Alliance for Clean Energy (SACE).

-In its Solar in the Southeast, 2018 Annual Report, SACE recognizes the northern Georgia electric cooperative as the region’s top utility developer of major solar projects.
-The report documents current progress and trends driving solar growth in southeastern states, including Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina and Tennessee.
+In its Solar in the Southeast, 2018 Annual Report, SACE recognizes the co-op as the region’s top utility developer of major solar projects.
+The report documents current progress and trends driving solar growth in Southeastern states, including Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina and Tennessee.

 Walton EMC landed at the top of the SunRiser list by executing power purchase agreements with three major solar projects to support a new Facebook data center.
 Last year, the cooperative executed contracts for the projects as part of its agreement to provide 100 percent renewable energy for Facebook’s advanced, energy-efficient data center now under construction in Newton County.